karimsa/w3bp/README.md

-# w3bp
+# W3BP

-A boilerplate for web-based applications.
+A boilerplate for web-based applications based on H5BP but simpler.

+## Features

+ - Pug (or jade) as the preprocessor for web pages.
+ - SASS as the preprocessor for stylesheets.
+ - Babel.js transpiling all JavaScript to ES5.
+ - All images are minifed before copying into output.

 ## Usage

 To use, simply fork/clone the repo and start modifying files.
+If there's anything wrong or you think it's missing something, please submit issues and PRs.

 **Notes:**

  - Uses `gulp` as the build system.
   - `gulp` or `gulp default` will build the application into the 'dist' directory.
   - `gulp watch` will:
-   - launch an instance of lite-server in the 'dist' folder
+   - Enable browser-sync for the distribution directory.
-   - watch for file changes and rebuild the application
+   - Watch for file changes, rebuild the respective sources, then reload browser-sync.

 ## Author